up9inc/mockintosh/Roadmap.md

     - Allows to reload config on the fly Allows to get and reset the stats of the service
     - Allows to reset the cursors of datasets/performance profiles
     - config retrieval

+A way to attach OAS file to a server, so there is page in mgmt UI that opens `Try Now!` for this service.

 ## Milestone N